Construction Productivity Software Helps Bridge Language Gaps

 Even if project managers and supers don’t speak Spanish themselves, there are solutions to provide your workforce with the relevant language support they need to excel at their job.
 To start, arm your field teams with construction productivity software that supports various languages.
 Certain construction productivity software, like PlanGrid, makes it easy, providing dual language options, which ensures that nothing will get lost in translation.

-By empowering your workforce to use software in their native language, construction labor efficiency increases, allowing you to maximize your margins on your project, all while keeping your team happy and empowered to give their best on the job they were hired to do.
+By empowering your workforce to use multilingual construction software in their native language, labor efficiency increases, allowing you to maximize your margins on your project, all while keeping your team happy and empowered to give their best on the job they were hired to do.
 If you give your Hispanic field team access to mobile software in Spanish, it lets them not only feel comfortable in their own shoes but allows them to become highly efficient by using a tool and software that is designed to make field teams more productive.

 Beyond increasing productivity and collaboration, safety is another important reason why dual language support is critical in construction.
 According to statistics, young Hispanic workers for small construction firms have the highest fatality rates of any group of workers in the country.
 However, this worrisome statistic can be lessened with the help of the right language support on the job.